Mac Ayres: Personal life

 Ayres grew up in Sea Cliff, New York, and graduated from North Shore High School.
 He sang in various choral groups as a child, including the Metropolitan Youth Orchestra and the North Shore High School Madrigals.
-He attended the Berklee College of Music in Boston, Massachusetts, from 2014 to 2017, dropping out to work on his Drive Slow EP.
+He became friends with his drummer, Chris Anderson, during high school and they began playing together at age 15.
+He attended the Berklee College of Music in Boston, Massachusetts, from 2014 to 2017 before dropping out to work on his Drive Slow EP.
+He shared during his piano tour in Chicago (April 8, 2025) that he's been in a relationship since 2016.

-History
+Career

-Ayres released his first EP in 2017 titled Drive Slow after dropping out of Berklee that same year.
-He released his full-length debut album, Something to Feel, the following summer.
+Ayres released his debut EP entitled I Know Enough in 2016 via SoundCloud.
+The EP has since been mostly deleted, with the song "Wrong" being the remaining song on the SoundCloud playlist.
+This was followed a year later by his second EP Drive Slow in 2017.
+He released his full-length debut album, Something to Feel, in 2018.
 Ayres' second full-length album, Juicebox, was released in 2019.
+His second EP Magic 8Ball was released on January 8, 2021.
+Two years later, on March 16, 2023, his third album Comfortable Enough was released.

+In November 2024, Mac Ayres released Cloudy, a compilation of loose tracks he released on SoundCloud from 2016 to 2019.

+Musical influences

-In an interview with music blog EarToTheGround Music, Ayres mentioned among his musical influences "Teddy Pendergrass, most of Motown, and especially the iconic Stevie Wonder."
-His defining artist was D'Angelo, whose album VooDoo "felt like what music is supposed to be to me," according to Ayres.
+In an interview with music blog EarToTheGround Music, Ayres mentioned among his musical influences "Teddy Pendergrass, most of Motown, and especially the iconic Stevie Wonder".
+His defining artist was D'Angelo, whose album Voodoo "felt like what music is supposed to be to me," according to Ayres.